enso-managers/home/tools/intro-sheet2reqif.md

 Unfortunately, a global ontology term cannot be readily used in the filename, as certain characters (e.g. the colon) are not allowed in filenames.
-However, local terms including “requirement”, “feature”, “annotation”, “user-story” and “pain-point“ (as well as any other local term as defined by the ontology) are interpreted correctly by the tool and normalized, thus replaced by the preferred ontology term.
+However, local terms including “Requirement”, “Feature”, “Annotation”, “User Story” and “Pain Point“ (as well as any other local term as defined by the ontology) are interpreted correctly by the tool and normalized, thus replaced by the preferred ontology term.

-For example, if a  file has the file name "Project-name {Requirement}.xslx" and it contains two spreadsheets named "Functions {User Story}" and "Constraints", a resourceClass with the title "User-Story" normalized by
+For example, if a  file has the file name "Project-name {Requirement}.xslx" and it contains two spreadsheets named "Functions {User Story}" and "Constraints", a resourceClass with the local term "User Story" normalized by
 <a href="https://specif.de/apps/view.html#import=https://specif.de/v1.1/Ontology.specif;view=doc;node=N-QacIoFiQ3a268UVZO9mHsqqrwdo" target="_blank">_SpecIF:UserStory_</a>
-is assumed for the first spreadsheet and a resourceClass with the title "Requirement" normalized by
+is assumed for the first spreadsheet and a resourceClass with the local term "Requirement" normalized by
 <a href="https://specif.de/apps/view.html#import=https://specif.de/v1.1/Ontology.specif;view=doc;node=N-JissrCtZ51CD04LeneSqolLFJpA" target="_blank">_IREB:Requirement_</a>
 for the second spreadsheet.